 - Inadequate veterinary and general care, such as grooming and parasite control

 - Unhygienic conditions

 Puppy farms and overbreeding represent a major animal welfare issue in Australia with many states introducing new legislation such as the mandatory desexing and/or registration of breeders to combat this serious issue.

-What distinguishes unethical backyard breeders from responsible breeders are the standards the breeder meets and whether the demand for a litter is known before the mother is bred.
-However, as puppies and kittens from backyard breeders may be sold through any means including the internet and online ads such a Gumtree, newspaper ads, markets and even pets shops, the only way to ensure an animal has not be bred in appalling and unethical circumstances is to visit the breeding facility and assess the conditions for yourself.
+What distinguishes unethical backyard breeders from responsible breeders are the standards the breeder meets and whether the demand for a litter is known before the mother is bred. however, as puppies and kittens from backyard breeders may be sold through any means including the internet and online ads such as Gumtree, newspaper ads, markets and even pet shops, the only way to ensure an animal has not been bred in appalling and unethical circumstances is to visit the breeding facility and assess the conditions for yourself.

 But you can do something about it – be a responsible owner, speak to your local vet about desexing your pet, and choose to adopt don’t shop!